Pediatrics

 Description of Elective:

 This sub-internship in pediatric emergency medicine will provide students with experience in the direct evaluation and management of pediatric patients, ages 0-21yrs.
-The rotation will focus on clinical problem solving, and will emphasize skills in the differential diagnosis and treatment of acutely ill children.
-There is no mandatory overnight call, but students may elect to have some weekend shifts in addition to weekday shifts to complete the required complement of shifts during the rotation.
-Approximately half of your shifts will be during the evening hours of 3-10 pm.
-During a 4-week block there are 19 required shifts and during the 3-week block (block 14) there are 16 required shifts irrespective of excused absences for residency interviews.
-Attendance at the Department of Pediatrics conferences and twice monthly resident conferences is encouraged.
-At the end of their rotation, students will be required to present a case-based evidence based medicine session to evaluate their ability to interpret and incorporate the medical literature into their practice.
+The rotation will focus on clinical problem solving and will emphasize skills in the differential diagnosis and treatment of acutely ill children.
+There is no overnight call, but students may elect to have some weekend shifts in addition to weekday shifts to complete the required complement of shifts during the rotation.
+Approximately half of your shifts will be during the day hours of 8am – 3pm and half will be in the evening hours of 3:30pm – 10:30 pm.
+Students are allowed to work a limited number of overnights and weekends if they want to.
+During the four-week block there are 19 required shifts irrespective of excused absences for residency interviews.
+This rotation is therefore not recommended for students during residency interview months.
+Attendance at the Department of Pediatrics conferences, weekly resident conferences, and monthly simulation is encouraged.
+At the end of their rotation, students will be required to present an evidence based medicine session to evaluate their ability to interpret and incorporate the medical literature into their practice.
+This rotation is designed for one student per block, but depending on staffing and space could potentially accommodate a second student as needed at the discretion of the course director.

-Note: As of the 2016-2017 academic year, faculty in the Department of Pediatric Emergency Medicine at BMC are no longer able to write a standardized letter of evaluation (SLOE) for an adult emergency residency application.
+Note: Faculty in the Department of Pediatric Emergency Medicine at BMC are no longer able to write a standardized letter of evaluation (SLOE) for an adult emergency residency application.
 The current policy from the Association of Emergency Medicine Residency Program Directors is that only faculty of an Emergency Medicine Residency Program may write a SLOE.
 Students applying in emergency medicine are, of course, always welcome to take this sub-internship.

 051.3 Sub I – Pediatric Inpatient Medicine